jnsgruk/firecracker-ubuntu/README.md

 ## Quick start

 You can start the project on a clean machine with `./embr launch`.
-You might want to adjust the [userdata.yaml] before starting it to ensure the right SSH key is present.

 This will do the following: